ANALYSIS-Colombian conglomerate GEA could be cornered by hostile Gilinski

 "Gilinski isn't paying a control premium, it's almost a fair share price, and in these hostile buying operations normally the prices are higher," said Escobar.

-Trading of Grupo SURA shares is suspended pending the formal announcement of the offer, which has been approved by the regulator, a source told Reuters this week.
+Trading of Grupo SURA shares haa been suspended pending the formal announcement of the offer, but will resume on Friday.

 Gilinski's son Gabriel told Reuters he could not comment until after the public offers have finished.
 Spokespeople for Grupo SURA, Grupo Argos and Nutresa declined to comment.